 Zero Emissions

-Electric vehicles are called zero emission vehicles, they are environment friendly and contribute towards a better air quality.
+Electric vehicles are called zero-emission vehicles, they are environment friendly and contribute towards better air quality.

 Low Maintenance